Breed registry: Papers

-Registration papers are sometimes used as certificates of title, although legally they are not such, unlike vehicle and airplane registration papers.
+Registration papers are sometimes used as certificates of title.

 Crossbreeding and backbreeding

 In some registries, breeders may apply for permission to crossbreed other breeds into the line to emphasize certain traits, to keep the breed from extinction or to alleviate problems caused in the breed by inbreeding from a limited set of animals.
 A related preservation method is backbreeding, used by some equine and canine registries, in which crossbred individuals are mated back to purebreds to eliminate undesirable traits acquired through the crossbreeding.

 Registered names and naming traditions

 Naming rules vary according to the species and breed being registered.
 For example, show horses have a registered name, that is, the name under which they are registered as a purebred with the appropriate breed registry, and purebred dogs intended for the sport of conformation showing must be registered with the kennel club in which they will compete; and although there are no specific naming requirements, there are many traditions that may be observed in naming.

 Along with a registered name, these animals often also have a simpler "pet name" known as a call name for dogs or a stable name for horses, which is used by their owners or handlers when talking to the animal.
 For example, the famous Thoroughbred race horse Man o' War was known by his stable name, "Big Red."
 The name can be anything that the animal's owner prefers.
 For example, the dog that won the 2008 Westminster show (US) was named K-Run's Park Me In First, with the call name of "Uno".

-Dogs in the breed registry of a working dog club (particularly herding dogs) must usually have simple, no-nonsense monikers deemed to be “working dog names” such as “Pal”, “Blackie”, or “Ginger”.
+Dogs in the breed registry of a working dog club (particularly herding dogs) must usually have simple, no-nonsense monikers deemed to be "working dog names" such as "Pal", "Blackie", or "Ginger".
 The naming rules for independent dog clubs vary but are usually similar to those of kennel clubs.

 The registered name often refers directly or indirectly to the breeder of the animal.
 Traditionally, the breeder's kennel prefix forms the first part of the dog's registered name.
 For example, all dogs bred at the Gold Mine Kennels would have names that begin with the words "Gold Mine".
 Horse breeders are usually not required to do this, but often find it to be a good form of commercial promotion to include a stable name or farm initials in the horse's name.
 For example, Gold Mine Stables may name give all horses names with the prefix "Gold Mine", "GM", or "GMS".
 The Jockey Club, which registers Thoroughbreds in Great Britain, requires stable names to be registered, but does not require their use in animal names.